FrancisCrickInstitute/dm3d-pages/index.md

 Mesh data is a set of N points, and assiociated connections and triangles.
 The data can be written and loaded by the mesh plugin, or by using a small python library.

+[binarymeshformat](binarymeshformat.html) demonstrates how to use the python library.

 ## Javascript console

 The javascript console exposes the full java api via java script.
 It has command completion and keeps track of history.